Tsunami014/MoriNoKomichi/docs/DOCS.md

 ### Fix the new task button layout
 Currently, the new task button is in an awkward position, not exactly in the corner.

-To fix it, the entire positioning system would need to be updated; but not in a way to affect the rest of the code.
+To fix it, the entire positioning system would need to be updated; but only the values of the positions would need to be modified.
 Positions will still be the same, but instead of being from 0-100% of the screen where setting it to 100% would end up offscreen, the positions would be 0-100% of the *available space*; where 100% gets you flush with the edge of the screen.
-This will allow for much better positions, and because of the way the widgets are currently being placed, should not affect anything else.
+This also means widgets become centred; making it much more convenient to position them.
+This will allow for much better positioning.
 ### Coloured sections and limited zoom
 Currently, the sections are not very distinguishable; and the buttons stating which numbered section to add a task to, while being in the correct quadrant, may still confuse some.
 To enable for a better experience, the sections should be coloured different, easily distinguishable colours.
 This will not affect any other part of the existing code, except for zooming.